 In treatment, you will participate in therapy services chosen specifically for you and your needs.
 These therapies include:

-- Individual Therapy – One-to-one confidential treatment sessions with your counselor.
+- Individual therapy – One-to-one confidential treatment sessions with your counselor.
 These sessions are meant to help you discover yourself and your reasons for using substances better.

-- Group Therapy – Group sessions can help you learn from other people in your peer group.
+- Group therapy – Group sessions can help you learn from other people in your peer group.
 They can offer support, different ways of looking at things, and information on how to handle difficult situations.

-- Cognitive Behavioral Therapy (CBT) – Behavioral therapy is very effective in treating SUDs.
+- Cognitive-behavioral therapy (CBT) – Behavioral therapy is very effective in treating SUDs.
 You will learn how your inaccurate thinking affects your behavior, cope with stress, and improve relationships.

 All-male group therapy has proven to be highly effective, and structured activities with other men can provide necessary peer support.
 Individual therapy with a positive male role model as well as female clinicians who can exemplify appropriate female-male relationships are also helpful in the recovery process.

-90-day Men’s Rehab Transitional Living Program
+Men’s Rehab Transitional Living Program

 Leaving the structure and security of the treatment facility can be a challenging and frightening prospect for many people.
-Our 90-day transitional living program is a safe way to step into sober living while still retaining the support and help of your counselor and a recovery manager.
+Our transitional living program is a safe way to step into sober living while still retaining the support and help of your counselor and a recovery manager.

-12-month Men’s Rehab Aftercare Monitoring Program
+Men’s Rehab Aftercare Monitoring Program

 Dual Diagnosis Treatment